-The radius of filtering should be chosen accordingly to the size of the objects of interest since filtering reduces noise but also may suppress small objects, the smaller the objects the lower the radius.
-The choice of the radius obeys the same rule in 2D as in 3D.
-However due to the acquisition systems, objects tend to be a bit elongated in Z compared to X - Y, furthermore the spacing is generally different in Z than in X - Y so round objects do not have the same radius in pixels in Z than in X - Y, the radius of filtering should hence be different in the two directions.
-The radii of the neighborhood kernel can also be optimally computed for each voxel in order to fit inside a probable object and avoiding averaging between signals and background.
-Such procedures are part of anisotropic filtering,
+As in 2D the radius of filtering should be chosen accordingly to the size of the objects of interest since filtering reduces noise but also may suppress small objects, the smaller the objects the lower the radius.
+However due to the acquisition systems, objects tend to be a bit elongated in Z compared to X - Y, furthermore the spacing is generally different in Z than in X - Y so originally round objects maybe seen as elongated in the Z direction, the radius of filtering should hence be different in the X - Y and Z direction.
+The kernel can also be optimally computed for each voxel in order to fit inside a probable object and avoiding averaging between signals and background.
+Such procedures are part of adaptive filtering.
+Some plugins are available like Kuwahara, anisotropic diffusion or Bilateral Filter.
+For 3D adaptive filtering, some works have been done for tomographic data, like TOMOBFLOW.

-Morphology
+Mathematical Morphology

 Mathematical morphology is originally based on complex mathematical operations between sets, however applied to images it can be seen as a particular type of filtering.
-Morphological operations are to be applied to binarized images and work on the objects segmented by the binarization.
-However many operations can be extended to grey-level images.
-The basic operation of mathematical morphology is called dilatation and consist in superimposing a kernel to every pixel of the image, and if any of the pixel in the kernel is part of an object then the centre of the kernel turns to the objects value.
-Contrary to filtering the kernel does not need to be symmetrical, however usually a symmetrical kernel is used.
-The inverse operation of dilatation is called erosion, the centre of the kernel turns to the background value if any of the pixel inside the kernel is part of the background.
-For 3D morphology the kernel is a 3D shape, usually a ellipsoid or a 3D brick.
+Binary morphological operations are to be applied to binarized images and work on the objects segmented by the binarization.
+However these operations can be extended to grey-level images.
+The basic operation of mathematical morphology is called dilatation and consists in superimposing a kernel to every pixel of the image, and if any of the pixel in the kernel is part of an object then the centre of the kernel turns to the object value.
+If objects are considered with high intensity values compared to background (for instance 255 and 0), dilatation actually corresponds to a maximum filtering.
+The inverse operation of dilatation is called erosion and corresponds to a minimum filtering, the centre of the kernel turns to the pixel inside the kernel is part of the background.
+For 3D mathematical morphology the kernel is a 3D shape, usually an ellipsoid or a 3D brick.

-Actually useful moprhological operations are a combination of the two basics operation, for instance closing consists in a dilatation followed by an erosion and permits to make the objects more compact and fills small holes inside objects.
-The twin operation opening, a erosion followed by a dilatation, permits to remove small spots in the background.
+Actually useful morphological operations are a combination of the two basics operation, for instance closing consists in a dilatation followed by an erosion and permits to make the objects more compact and fills small holes inside objects.
+The dual operation opening, a erosion followed by a dilatation, permits to remove small spots in the background and separate close touching objects.
 Other useful operations are fill holes to suppress any hole present within an object, distance map to compute for any pixel its distance to the closest edge or tophat to enhance spots.
-This operation consists in computing a local background image by removing the objects, and then to perform the difference between the original image and the computed background.
-In the case of bright spots the background is computed by performing a minimum filter, equivalent to an erosion, hence removing any bright signal.
-The size of the kernel must therefore be larger that the object size.
-This procedure is quite powerful in 3D to detect fluorescence signals like F.I.S.H. spots.
+This operation consists in computing a local background image, and then to perform the difference between the original image and the computed background.
+In the case of bright spots the background is computed by performing a opening filter with a radius larger than the size of the spots.
+This procedure is quite powerful in 3D to detect fluorescence signals like F.I.S.H. signals.